bullmastiffo/kfilesystem/README.md

 ### Resizing

 You can upsize existing kfs filesystem without loosing content.
-Providing instance of `java.nio.channels.SeekableByteChannel` and new total size in bytes.
+Providing instance of `java.nio.channels.SeekableByteChannel` and new total size in bytes as parameters.

 Limitation of current implementation is minimum expansion step is block group size (8 * `block size in bytes`).